harvardnlp/namedtensor/README.md

 NamedTensor is an thin-wrapper on Torch tensor that makes three changes to the API:

-1) *Naming* Dimension access and reduction use a named `dim` argument instead of an index.
+1) **Naming**: Dimension access and reduction use a named `dim` argument instead of an index.
 Constructing and adding dimensions use a `name` argument.
 Axis-based indexing \[ \] is replaced by named indexing.
-2) *Broadcasting* All functions broadcast based on set-operations not through heuristic rules, e.g. if `z = x + y` then `z` has the union of the dimension in `x` and `y`.
+2) **Broadcasting**: All functions broadcast based on set-operations not through heuristic ordering rules, e.g. if `z = x + y` then `z` has the union of the dimension in `x` and `y`.
-3) *Lifting* Order-based functions can be lifted by providing name annotations through `.spec` methods.
+3) **Lifting**: Order-based functions can be lifted by providing name annotations through `.spec` methods.
 For instance, convolution requires the user to name the channel and kernel dims, e.g .`conv2d.spec("channel", ("x", "y"))`.
 This provides dynamic checks, better error messages, and consistent documentation.

 ## Usage